 Research: Focuses on aquatic ecology, which is of stream, lakes, and river systems, as well as invertebrate community dynamics, invasive species, and food web dynamics.
 Dr. Mihuc is also the Director of the Lake Champlain Research Institute.

-A: When not a threat to human life, wildfires reset the natural landscape in a myriad of ways.
+Dr. Mihuc explains that, when not a threat to human life, wildfires reset the natural landscape in a myriad of ways.:

 Many forests cannot sustain themselves without natural wildfire, including pine barrens, lodgepole pine forests, Eucalyptus forests and many more.
 These forests require canopy fires to regenerate because the trees in the forest are adapted to only produce seeds following a major fire event.
 Hence, fires can be regenerative for the forest, and without them many of these forest types would decline on the landscape.